- Similar: benchmark cleaning performance Expert Reviews said Dyson matched the Dreame Aqua10 Ultra Roller in its standard flour-and-rice benchmark.

 Products reviewers directly compared with this model, grouped into quick takeaways.

-- Better: overall cleaning scores and price PCMag preferred the X8 Pro Omni because it cleaned better and was often cheaper.
+- Better: overall cleaning scores and value PCMag preferred the Deebot X8 Pro Omni overall because it scored better in cleaning and was often cheaper.

 Feature Scorecards